iNextrix/ASTPP/doc/Modules/Tariff/origination_rates.rst

 Origination rates belongs to Rate group.

-**origination rates works as customer rates / sell rates as these rates will be applicable on customers.**
+**Origination rates works as customer rates / sell rates as these rates will be applicable on customers.**

 .. image:: /Images/origination_rates.png